rr/rr/README.md

 4. [API overview](doc/04_api_overview.md)

-## Help
+## Help!

-RR does not have a mailing at this present time, so if you have a question simply [post it as an issue](http://github.com/rr/rr/issues).
-I'll respond as soon as I can.
+While I may add one later, RR does not have a mailing list at this time, so if you have a question simply [post it as an issue](http://github.com/rr/rr/issues) and I'll respond as soon as I can.

 ## Contributing